 HIST/RELG107Introduction to Jewish Traditions This course explores the development of Judaism from its ancient origins until the present.
 We will discuss the biblical foundations of Judaism and the impact that different historical contexts have produced on its rituals and beliefs.
 This approach raises a number of questions, which we will keep in mind throughout the course: What is Judaism?
 Who are the Jews?
 What is the relationship between Judaism and "being Jewish"?
 How have historical circumstances shaped this relationship?
 What has changed and what has stayed the same, and why?
 The class will address these questions through discussions and readings.

-HIST/AMST110History of the United States IAmerica from colonial times to 1865, with emphasis on economic, social, intellectual, and political developments.
-Required for Michigan Secondary teaching certificate.
+HIST/AMST110History of the United States I America from contact times to 1865, with emphasis on economic, social, intellectual, and political developments.

-HIST/AMST111History of the United States IIAmerica from 1865 to the present, with emphasis on economic, social, intellectual, and political developments.
-Required for Michigan secondary teaching certificate.
+HIST/AMST111History of the United States II America from 1865 to the present, with emphasis on economic, social, intellectual, and political developments.

-HIST203Revolutionary America, 1760-1815Examination of the era of the American Revolution, with lectures, readings, and discussion covering issues ranging from national and international politics to class, gender, and race relations, from economic and demographic developments to religion and society.
+HIST203Revolutionary America, 1760-1800 An examination of the era of the American Revolution, with lectures, readings, and discussion covering issues ranging from national and international politics to class, gender, and race relations, from economic and demographic developments to culture and society.